KuyaAiegh/Leyte-Unmasked/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: For Pull Request
-about: Describe this issue template's purpose here.
+about: For Making a Pull Request
-title: ''
+title: Pull Request
-labels: ''
+labels: enhancement
 assignees: ''

 ---

-Task ID - Title
+# Task ID - Title
-GOF-024 Implement Profile view and contributions
+[ID] Title

-Description
+## Description
 Implement Profile view and contributions.

-Acceptance Criteria
+## Acceptance Criteria
-Verify that it can view all posted questions.
+* Verify that it can view all posted questions.

-Verify that it can view answered questions.
+* Verify that it can view answered questions.

-Verify that it can view the real time data of contributions.
+* Verify that it can view the real time data of contributions.

-TEST NOTES
+## TEST NOTES
-Verify that the pagination works properly.
+* Verify that the pagination works properly.